l2beat/earl/docs/api/api-reference.md

   erased from the output - you need a JS class.
 - `stringMatching(substring | regexp)` - matches any string containing given
   substring or matching given pattern
-- `numberCloseTo(expected, delta)` - matches any number within proximity of expected number
+- `numberCloseTo(expected: number, delta: number)` - matches any number within proximity of expected number
+- `error(msg: string)` - matches any error with matching error message.
+Msg can be a matcher
-- `error(msg)` - matches any error with matching error message
+- `error(errorCls, msg?: string)` - matches any error which is instance of errorCls with matching error message

 ### Modifiers